aau-claaudia/hpc/docs/ai-cloud/getting-started/run-jobs.md

 <hr>

+## Resource specifications

+The default resource specification
+You can always

+`--mem`: Allocate more host memory to your job (this **not** GPU memory)

+There's also
+Per task?

+`scontrol show node`

 ## Allocating a GPU to your job

+Allocating a GPU to your job can be done in the following manner.

+`srun --gres=gpu:1 nvidia-smi`

+Please see this section for more in depth guide for resource specification.

 You can allocate a GPU to a job using the `--gres=gpu` option for Slurm.
 Additionally, you need to add the `--nv` option to Singularity to enable NVIDIA drivers in the container.

 Let's try running a small Python script that performs a simple matrix multiplication of random data to benchmark TensorFlow computing speed with a GPU allocated.